 Teacher licensure requirements (e.g., student teaching) may be in addition to graduation requirements.
 Candidates must complete the licensure program with a 2.50 GPA or better in order to be recommended for a North Carolina teaching license.
 Certain course selections from the college distribution requirements may be used to meet licensure requirements.
 In order that such requirements can be met, all programs leading to secondary or special subjects licensure should be planned jointly with the major department and the Department of Teacher Education.
-North Carolina licensure requirements mandate the achievement of a specified minimum score on the PPST and specialty area components of the PRAXIS.
+North Carolina licensure requirements mandate the achievement of a specified minimum score on the PRAXIS I and specialty area components of the PRAXIS II.
 Current minimum scores are available upon request.
-Because of formal reciprocity agreements with other states, a person who completes the requirements for a North Carolina teacher's licensure in states outside of North Carolina.
+Because of formal reciprocity agreements with other states, a person who completes the requirements for a North Carolina teacher's license may be granted the corresponding licensure in other states.
+Students are responsible for checking the specific requirements for licensure in states outside of North Carolina.

 Licensure-Only Program - A person holding a baccalaureate degree from an accredited institution who wishes to prepare for a teaching license must apply through undergraduate admissions.
 A licensure program will be developed following evaluation of the individual's transcript.
 A letter of agreement will be issued specifying courses needed in order for the individual to complete Catawba College's state-approved program in the desired area of licensure.
+Graduates who enroll as post-baccalaureate students are eligible for reduced tuition.
 For more specific information contact the Department of Teacher Education.